People were disappointed with previous govts before Modi came to power: Shah

 Shah said that people were absolutely disappointed with the performance of previous governments and took digs at the Congress-led UPA government.

-"In the India of 2013, there was widespread corruption, our borders were not secure and our soldiers were dying every day, there was a total policy paralysis, lack of clear vision of the leadership, the economy was in doldrums, women didn't feel secure and the youth was disappointed.
-There was a government where every Minister considered himself as the PM, whereas, the PM himself was not considered as PM", he added.
+"In the India of 2013, there was widespread corruption.
+Our borders were not secure and our soldiers were dying every day.
+There was a total policy paralysis, lack of clear vision of the leadership; the economy was in doldrums; women didn't feel secure and the youth was disappointed.
+There was a government where every minister considered himself as the PM, whereas, the PM himself was not considered as the PM," he added.

 The BJP chief said that the state of the country was such in 2014 that the common man was clueless as to where the nation is headed and whether the leadership was actually able to steer the country out of this mess.

-This government worked in an organised manner with clear targets, did detailed analysis of the resources, formed a well laid out implementation strategy and did micro planning on how to correct the wrongs committed by the previous governments.
+This government worked in an organised manner with clear targets; did a detailed analysis of the resources, formed a well laid out implementation strategy and did micro-planning on how to correct the wrongs committed by the previous governments.
 This is how the wheels of development started turning in the country and reached the stage that we see today, he added.

 Talking more on how the culture of policy paralysis earlier has transformed into a bold decision making one, Shah said that previous governments could take only a few decisions in the last 30 years, Modi government took over 50 big decisions in last five years.

-These included implementing GST and insolvency and bankruptcy code, opening Jan Dhan accounts, ending triple talaq, surgical strikes on terrorist camps across the border, one rank one pension, removing Article 370 and 35A.
+These included the implementation of GST and Insolvency and Bankruptcy Code, opening of Jan Dhan accounts, ending triple talaq, surgical strikes on terrorist camps across the border, one rank one pension, removing Article 370 and 35A.

-The minister said that the people who earlier questioned India's ability to take bold decisions, like in the case of GST, have now appreciated the government's decision-making ability as the revenue generation has crossed Rs 1 lakh crores and over 95 lakh tax payers have been registered under GST.
+The minister said that the people who earlier questioned India's ability to take bold decisions like in the case of GST have now appreciated the government's decision-making ability as the revenue generation has crossed Rs 1 lakh crore and over 95 lakh taxpayers have been registered under GST.

-"I agree there are many teething problems in the initial phases.
-Which reform doesn't have teething problems?"

 Talking on how the governments in the past have got derailed from their path, Shah said that governments in the past have always been plagued by questions.